MightyCall Mobile MightyCall Mobile AppGoogle Play

 What causes dropped calls on cloud phone systems?

-If you rely on Wi-Fi to access your cloud (in order to make calls), it does not matter how fast your computer is, or how strong your internet is, if the router stops working altogether.
-Without the router, Wi-Fi is not going to be coming your way.
+If you rely on Wi-Fi to access your cloud (to make calls), it doesn’t matter how fast your computer is or how strong your internet is if the router stops working altogether.
+Without the router, Wi-Fi won’t reach you.

 Make sure that your router is properly plugged in.
 If it is exceedingly old, it might be time to order a new one.
 You can also, if you have the proper plugs and it is possible for your chosen device, plug an Ethernet cable into what you are using to make calls to get yourself an alternative means of connecting to the internet.